SUSE-Cloud/socok8s/doc/source_tech_preview/reference.rst

 Helm chart values overriding principle
 --------------------------------------

-A helm chart installation
+A Helm chart installation
 (See https://helm.sh/docs/using_helm/#customizing-the-chart-before-installing )
 accepts an argument named ``--values`` or ``-f``.

-This argument expects the filename of a YAML file present on the helm client machine.
+This argument expects the filename of a YAML file present on the Helm client machine.
 It can be specified multiple times, and the rightmost file will take precedence.

 For example, in the following example, the different values of